 When peak fitting 1 Iteration at a time, the Origin fitter respects all parameter fixed status, bounds, and constraints.
 However, when using Fit until converged, the fitter will actually fix the peak center position(s) for the first 20 iterations2 and then release the centers (unless you originally specified that they be fixed).
 This is done because it was determined that, in the majority of cases, it actually helps guide the fitter to fix the centers for the first few iterations when fitting until converged.
 In some cases though, this can lead to inaccurate results.

 If you observe this phenomenon and determine that the results are unacceptable, you can set the

 @PFFC system variable to

-0. This will turn off automatically fixing the peak centers for the first 20 iterations.
+0. This will turn off this automatic fixing of peak centers.

 In addition, it is strongly suggested that you thoughtfully assign bounds to the parameter values prior to fitting.
 We have found that the application of sensible parameter bounds can be the number one improvement in the fitting process, especially for difficult to fit datasets.